chbh-opensource/chbh-on-bear/docs/meg/labsafety/labsafety.md

 ### **<span style="color:red">Helium is not life supporting!</span>**

 If released into the air it poses a danger of suffocation.
-If a significant Helium leakage is detected our Oxygen Depletion Alarms will sound, then :
+If a significant Helium leakage is detected our Oxygen Depletion Alarm (ODA) will sound, then :

-* Immediately, calmly, evacuate MEG Control Room & MSR - and instruct others not to enter.
+* Immediately, calmly, evacuate MEG Control Room & MSR, and inform Sleep Control Room & Labs of their need to evacuate also, and instruct other staff/students not to enter the corridor.
 * Arrange proper ventilation.
 	* Open Fire Exit.
 	* Open MEG Corridor door.
 	* Open Sleep Lab doors and subsequently the windows (if possible).
+* **<span style="color:blue">Beacon will flash/Alarm will sound - until Oxygen level is back above threshold.</span>**
+* **<span style="color:red">Note: </span>** **Our ODA  is not connected to the building Fire Alarm system**, swipe access will not be disabled/door will remain locked.
+You will need to use the "*no touch*" button to exit the corridor towards Reception.

 The IHR tank room and MSR are protected by Oxygen Depletion sensors, with both a flashing Beacon and an 85dB Sounder.